-It is unfortunate for the research worker that there is no history of the important American publishing houses, and it is additionally unfortunate that there is no adequate or sufficiently detailed biography of 11/2 and the second s the second secon the men connected with these firms.
-The Bibliographical Society of America has now in progress a proposed history of the American publishers of the nineteenth century, but it is estimated that at least five more years will be necessary to bring the project to completion.
+It is unfortunate for the research worker that there is no history of the important American publishing houses, and it is additionally unfortunate that there is no adequate or sufficiently detailed biography of

+America has now in progress a proposed history of the American publishers of the nineteenth century, but it is estimated that at least five more years will be necessary to bring the project to completion.
 Very brief biographical sketches of Timothy Harrington Carter and William D. Ticknor are available in extremely limited editions and, by reason of the scarcity of copies today, these sketches are reproduced in full in the appendix to this work.
 Some information is available in such memoirs as Annie Fields's "James T. Fields, Biographical Notes and Personal Sketches" and "Memories of a Hostess" and Caroline Ticknor's "Glimpses of Authors" and "Hawthorne and His Publisher", but most of these recollections, anecdotes and letters cover a later period than this thesis.
 It is the individual biographies of authors, volumes of their letters and journals, the periodicals, the newspapers, and the all too few manuscript collections in the East which it has been necessary to comb for information.

 In regard to the efforts to secure a checklist of all the books published by these firms another lacuna must be mentioned.
 The copyright lists ordinarily available at the Library of Congress in Washington, D.C. have been closed for public inspection for the duration of the war.
 The only trade bibliography covering the first half of the nineteenth century is Roorbach's "Biblioteca Americana".
 This four volume work covering the period from 1820-1861 is acknowledged by all who use it to be inaccurate, inadequate and altogether undependable.
 But, in lieu of a better, it must suffice.
-The only other sources known to me for use in compiling a checklist of the books printed during this period are the periodicals and the newspapers.
-The periodicals, such as The North American Review, The Knickerbooker, The American Monthly Review and others, cannot be relied upon to include all books published and only too often after a few years give up the literary lists entirely, or omit the name of the publisher.
+The only other sources known to me for use in compiling a checklist of the books printed during this period are the periodicals and the property of the same of th OF REAL PROPERTY AND ADDRESS OF THE PARTY AND and the second s The second secon knickerbooker, The American Monthly Review and others, cannot be relied upon to include all books published and only too often after a few years give up the literary lists entirely, or omit the name of the publisher.
 The newspapers, in addition to the lengthy, eye-straining task of plowing through deteriorated pages, very often do not discriminate between the books published by a firm and those merely offered for sale by the firm.
 But, in spite of these handicaps, I believe I now have a checklist of the titles published by Carter and Hendee, Allen and Ticknor, and William D. Ticknor, which, while making no claim to completeness, is at least adequate to base statistics and classifications of the productions of these firms.
 In addition to the sources mentioned above, library catalogues and publishers's advertisements in the more than two hundred volumes examined by me personally have added to the relative completeness of the checklists.